AntondeGroot/Flashbook/README.md

 ![alt text](https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/prtscr.png)

 you can first crop the image before it is imported.
-You can then select portions of it to form a Q&A card as if it were a regular bookpage.
+You can then select portions of it to form a Q&A card as if it were a regular page.

 ## Flashcard